How To Design A Logo With A Tagline or Slogan

 The typeface hierarchy is a simple way to test this.
 What do you first see when you look at your logo and tagline?
 Defining the font size to construct a sound picture by creating the golden ratio of the main logo and tagline is very important.

-The most popular positioning of the tagline is the product name with the following phrase.
+The most popular positioning of a logo with tagline is the product name with the following phrase.
 Think of working with the labeling for a special look that is really defining and unique.

 3. Create variants with and without the tagline